Mooers Realty Maine Real Estate Blog

-When you build you get what you want or should unlike buying an existing home in Maine where who knows what the previous owners and original builder were thinking when they put that doorway here and window there.
+You get what you want or should.
+Unlike buying an existing home in Maine where who knows what the previous owners and original builder were thinking when they put that doorway here and window there.

 Kitchens planned near bathrooms are designs that save on the cost of the plumbing element.
 The contractor knows where the best price is for materials, who does the best work on this area, that specialty.
 Tap into his knowledge.
 He knows his way around the toolbox.
 It will be cheaper in the long run.

 When the architect says I think you need two feet more in the kitchen and two less in the dining room, listen to him.